mlr-org/mlr3extralearners/.github/pull_request_template.md

 # Reviewer

-Delete as appropriate:
+Tick as appropriate:

-* This is a regression or classification learner, I have assigned pat-s to review this.
+* [ ] This is a regression or classification learner, I have assigned pat-s to review this.
-* This is a survival or density learner, I have assigned RaphaelS1 to review this.
+* [ ] This is a survival or density learner, I have assigned RaphaelS1 to review this.

 -------